nerves-hub/nerves_hub_ca_store/README.md

 [![Hex version](https://img.shields.io/hexpm/v/nerves_hub_ca_store.svg "Hex version")](https://hex.pm/packages/nerves_hub_ca_store)
 [![CircleCI](https://circleci.com/gh/nerves-hub/nerves_hub_ca_store.svg?style=svg)](https://circleci.com/gh/nerves-hub/nerves_hub_ca_store)

+**Important**

+With the public NervesHub instance offline, this package is no longer needed and is archived.

+---

 This package contains the Certificate Authority certs for the official public NervesHub instance.
 It should be used by any package that requires these certs including: